MalmoUniversity-DA366A/calvin-arduino-library/README.md

 ##	Installation

+** The following instruction is not consistent with the folder structure och naming conventions of this repo.
+Most likely it is the `src` folder that needs to be inlcuded as  a library, but that name doe snot comply with the Arduino naming convention.
+The folder actually called calvin arduino contains the example sketch.
+Uek **

 In order to use this library the library folder must be placed inside your Arduino libraries.

 1. Clone the repo och download as zip-archive.